There are three main types of employment under UK employment law:

 The confusion is occurring between employment statuses because there are so many crossovers between rights and responsibilities that it’s hard to keep track.
 It’s becoming increasingly difficult to pinpoint people under the three main categories and employment status is often considered on a case-by-case basis.

 Many people think that employee’s and workers are the same thing and they are to a certain degree.
 All employees are workers, however, employees receive certain employment rights in their contract that a worker does not.
-These include:

 A worker’s rights include much of the same as an employee’s rights, such as the national minimum wage and minimum holiday pay, but this is where things start to differ.
 Because of the nature of their work, there are some differences, such as the right to not be treated less favourably for working part-time.